OpenVoiceOS/ovos-technical-manual/docs/guidelines.md

 This guide will cover some methods to use that can help plan, prototype and test your skill during the early design stages.

-> **CREDITS** - Skill [Voice User Interface Design Guidelines](https://derickschweppe.com/mycroft-ai-user-experience) based on the original work of Derick Schweppe
+> **CREDITS** - Voice User Interface Design Guidelines based on the [original work of Derick Schweppe](https://derickschweppe.com/mycroft-ai-user-experience)

 ## Interactions